zanoxolomngadi/ufo-sightings-expo/README.md

 3. Index.ts files within components, hooks, providers is used to simple and standardize imports.

 4. Data caching using TanQuery
-   The application data caching can be easily performed with TanQuery.
+   - Fetched data caching can be easily performed with TanQuery.
 Quick and easy to setup.
    - Application requires no real use case for state management

 ----